easyuc/EasyUC/smc/README.md

 architecture is sound.
 But there is much work to be done before the method can scale-up to realistic protocols.
 Most importantly:

-* Proving relationships between structurally dissimilar programs involved heavy use of manual symbolic program evaluation, guided by case analysis.
+* Proving relationships between structurally dissimilar programs involved heavy use of manual symbolic program evaluation, guided by case analysis - essentially running programs using repeated applications of the EasyCrypt tactics `sp` (for pushing assignments into the precondition), `inline` (for inlining procedures) and `rcondt`/`rcondf` (for reducing conditionals/while loops for which the truth/falsity of their boolean expressions can be proved).
 There is a pressing need for better EasyCrypt support for symbolic evaluation.

 * We need to generalize from proving single instances of the UC composition theorem to either proving the theorem in EasyCrypt's